KI Narrow-leaved Mallee Woodland Recovery Program

-The KI Narrow-leaved Mallee Woodland is a unique type of mallee community defined by Eucalyptus cneorifolia (Kangaroo Island narrow-leaved mallee) as the dominant tree canopy species.
+The KI Narrow-leaved Mallee Woodland is a unique type of vegetation community where Eucalyptus cneorifolia (Kangaroo Island narrow-leaved mallee) is the dominant tree canopy species.
 Several other eucalypt species may be present in the community, but are never the most common species.
 The understorey is made up of a range of native shrubs and herbs which vary in density and species composition depending on site and soil characteristics.
 This community has been listed as Critically Endangered under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 KI Narrow-leaved Mallee Woodland is endemic to eastern Kangaroo Island and has a strong association with roadside vegetation and the agricultural landscape, often existing as shelterbelts for grazing livestock and is known for forming arbours above roadways which have become somewhat of a cultural icon of Kangaroo Island.

 Over 250 plant species have been recorded in KI Narrow-leaved Mallee Woodland, including many that are endemic to Kangaroo Island.
 Over 30 plant species recorded in the community are listed as threatened either nationally or in South Australia, such as the small-flower daisy-bush (Olearia microdisca).
 The community also provides habitat for many native birds, reptiles and mammals including the nationally threatened Southern brown bandicoot (Isoodon obesulus subsp. obesulus).

 Image above: The nationally threatened small-flowered daisy-bush (Olearia microdisca)